12. DPDK Stable Releases and Long Term Support

 The release cadence is determined by the maintainer based on the number of bugfixes and the criticality of the bugs.
 Releases should be coordinated with the validation engineers to ensure that a tagged release has been tested.

 A stable release can be designated as an LTS release based on community agreement and a commitment from a maintainer.
-The current policy is that each year’s November (X.11) release will be maintained as an LTS for 2 years.
+The current policy is that each year’s November (X.11) release will be maintained as an LTS for 3 years, however that is dependent on continued community support for validation.

 After the X.11 release, an LTS branch will be created for it at https://git.dpdk.org/dpdk-stable where bugfixes will be backported to.